ssp/pazpar2-js-client/README.markdown

 For the scripts to operate successfully, you will need:

-* '''for direct pazpar2 use:''' a pazpar2 server (or a reverse proxy forwarding to it) set up at the path `/pazpar2/search.pz2` of your web server [[example apache configuration]](https://raw.github.com/ssp/vlibs-pazpar2/blob/master/fileadmin/apache/pazpar2.conf).
+* __for direct pazpar2 use:__ a pazpar2 server (or a reverse proxy forwarding to it) set up at the path `/pazpar2/search.pz2` of your web server [[example apache configuration]](https://raw.github.com/ssp/vlibs-pazpar2/blob/master/fileadmin/apache/pazpar2.conf).
 This can be overriden by setting the JavaScript variable `pazpar2Path` before loading pz2-client.js.
-* '''for pazpar2 use through Service Proxy:''' Service Proxy (or a reverse proxy forwarding to it) set up at the path `/service-proxy/` and Service Proxy Authentication set up at the path `/service-proxy-auth`.
+* __for pazpar2 use through Service Proxy:__ Service Proxy (or a reverse proxy forwarding to it) set up at the path `/service-proxy/` and Service Proxy Authentication set up at the path `/service-proxy-auth`.
 This can be overriden by setting the JavaScript variables `serviceProxyPath` and `serviceProxyAuthPath` before loading pz2-client.js.
 * your results will be best if you use the same metadata fields we do.
 These are based on the ones provided by `tmarc.xsl `and augmented with additional fields in a few areas.
 The full list of fields can be found in the Readme of the [pazpar2 TYPO3 Extension](https://github.com/ssp/typo3-pazpar2).
-* [jQuery ≥ 1.7.1](http://jquery.com/) or above included in your site
+* [jQuery ≥ 1.7.1](http://jquery.com/) included in your site
-* [flot](http://www.flotcharts.org/) with its selection module included in your site if you set the useHistogramForYearFacets option to true; the script is included in the repository as a submodule at `flot`, a minified version of both is in `jquery.flot+selection.js`
+* [flot](http://www.flotcharts.org/) with its selection module included in your site if you set the `useHistogramForYearFacets` option to true; the script is included in the repository as a submodule at `flot`, a minified version of both is in `jquery.flot+selection.js`
 * [jQuery Storage API](https://github.com/julien-maurel/jQuery-Storage-API) included in your site if you want to use the clipboard or search history features; the script is included in the repository as a submodule at `jquery-storage`
 * for the optional usage of ZDB journal availability information (mainly useful in Germany), you are expected to proxy [ZDB’s Journals Online & Print](http://www.zeitschriftendatenbank.de/services/journals-online-print/) service to the /zdb/ and /zdb-local/ paths of your server [[example apache configuration]](https://github.com/ssp/vlibs-typo3/blob/aac/fileadmin/apache/zdb.conf).
 * your web page to initialise pz-client on domReady with your settings; e.g. using `jQuery.ready(function () { pz2_client.init(yourSettings) })`